nicnacnic/nodecg-dacbot/README.md

 ![image](https://user-images.githubusercontent.com/39160563/118412498-63abf580-b668-11eb-962b-9467ffc3a173.png)

+To change a user's volume, ping the bot with the `volume` command.
+The syntax is `@DACBot volume <user> <volume>`, where user is a ping to the selected user and volume is a value between 1 and 200.

 ### Using in Multiple Voice Channels
 Currently, nodecg-dacbot only supports audio capture in one voice channel at a time.
-If you would like to capture audio from multiple channels, use reguler [DACBot](https://github.com/nicnacnic/DACBot).
+You can get around this by having two copies of the bundle, to do this make a copy of the `nodecg-dacbot` folder, rename it, then change the name in the bundles's `package.json`.
+If you did it correctly you can run two simultanious versions of DACBot, but you still need two different bot tokens.

 ## Troubleshooting
 **The audio is off-pitch!**